What is AR?

 - Adjust the selected date and time using the date controls (top) or chart (bottom)

-- Move your device to view the path or position of the sun, moon, or galactic centre, or to see where major stars and asterisms (e.g. the Big Dipper/Plough) will appear
+- Move your device to view the path or position of the sun, moon, or galactic center, or to see where major stars and asterisms (e.g. the Big Dipper/Plough) will appear

 For example, you might use the AR function to visualize how the full moon will rise across a city skyline.